 Note that your own rate will depend on your unique driver profile, so we’ll continue with more ways you can trim costs.

 Raising your car insurance deductible from $250 to $1,000 can save you as much as 28% on your insurance premiums.
 To see how much you can save, check out our comparison by state.
 Make sure you can pay the higher deductible if you’re in an accident.

 Take a defensive driving course

 Most insurance companies will discount your car insurance for up to three years if you pass a driving safety course.
 There are approved courses you can complete in a few hours online.
 The small time and money investment can pay off in car insurance savings over a few years.
 Many insurers will extend a discount of up to 15% off for earning safe driver certification.

 Downgrade your car

 Some vehicles are more expensive to insure than others.
-Sports cars, high-value vehicles, new models and SUVs are some of the most expensive.
+Sports cars, high-value vehicles, new models and SUVs are some of the most costly.
 If you’re considered a high-risk driver because of past driving history, consider downgrading to a less expensive car to insure.

 Once your car is paid in full and no longer financed, you don’t have to keep full coverage.
 Whether canceling full coverage auto insurance is a good idea is another question.

-Some people ask themselves, “Do I need full coverage insurance on a used car?”
+Some ask themselves, “Do I need full insurance on a used car?”
 It depends on its value.
-If your car is fairly new or has a high value, not having full coverage auto insurance means you’ll be responsible for repairs out of pocket.
+If your car is relatively new or has a high value, not having full coverage auto insurance means you’ll be responsible for repairs out of pocket.
 At worse, if your vehicle is totaled, you’ll be out the full value of your car.
 Think twice before you cancel full coverage on your vehicle.